divincode/GroferAssignment_API/README.md

 6.Has an api to get winners of the last seven events.{if there are less than seven events than it will return the latest winners} in ascending order.

 List of the routes -
+Here is the list routes and the description of the routes please do have a look into it -

 List of the models -
+1.User Model

+2.Ticket Model

+3.Event Model